Seagate/cortx/doc/Cortx on VA.rst

   **Note**: Please keep **srvnode-1** in the Host field.
 This is an internal name and it's required for the proper functioning of VA.

+11. Edit <exact location> and update the HAproxy configuration with public data IP address information.

+12. Refresh HAproxy configuration by running the following command.

+  - **salt "*" saltutil.pillar_refresh**

+  - **salt "*" state.apply components.ha.haproxy.config**

+  - **salt "*" state.apply components.ha.haproxy.start**

+13. Restart lnet by running the following command.

+  - **systemctl restart lnet**

-7. Run the following command:
+14. Run the following command:

  - **hctl bootstrap --mkfs /var/lib/hare/cluster.yaml**

   You must run the above command with **--mkfs** only once.
 Further usage of **--mkfs** erases data.

-8. Ensure that the I/O stack is running by running the following command:
+15. Ensure that the I/O stack is running by running the following command:

  - **hctl status**

-9. Ensure that the CSM service is operational by running the following commands:
+16. Ensure that the CSM service is operational by running the following commands:

  - **systemctl status csm_agent**
  - **systemctl status csm_web**